awslabs/graphstorm/docs/source/advanced/using-graphbolt.rst

     you need to ensure there's enough shared memory configured for your system.
 For most Linux systems it's automatically set up as a ``tempfs`` volume using part of main memory (``df -h | grep shm``).
-If however you're using a Docker container to run the example, ensure you're giving the container enough shared memory:
+If however you're using a Docker container to run the example, ensure you're giving the container enough shared memory by mapping it to the host's shared memory:
-    ``docker run --shm-size=16g -it graphstorm:local-cpu /bin/bash``
+    ``docker run -v /dev/shm:/dev/shm -it graphstorm:local-cpu /bin/bash``

 Preparing data for use with GraphBolt
 -------------------------------------

 In order to use GraphBolt for training, we need to first convert our DGL data to the GraphBolt format.

-If you haven't created the partitioned graph data using GConstuct or GSPartition yet, you can simply provide the additional argument ``--use-graphbolt true`` when creating/partitioning your graph.
+If you are going to create the partitioned graph data using GConstuct or GSPartition, you can simply provide the additional argument ``--use-graphbolt true`` when creating/partitioning your graph.